Serge Georges Jr.

-Serge Georges Jr. (Born 1969/1970) is an Associate Justice of the Massachusetts Supreme Judicial Court and a former Judge of the Boston Municipal Court.
+Serge Georges Jr. (born April 1970) is an American lawyer who has served as an associate justice of the Massachusetts Supreme Judicial Court.
+He previously served as a judge of the Boston Municipal Court from 2013 to 2020.

 Education

-Georges earned his Bachelor of Arts from Boston College in 1992 and his Juris Doctor from the Suffolk University Law School in 1996.
+Georges is a first generation Haitian American.
+He earned his Bachelor of Arts from Boston College in 1992 and his Juris Doctor from the Suffolk University Law School in 1996.
+He was roommates with fellow judge Dan Cavarello at Boston College.

 Legal and academic career

 Georges was a partner at Barron & Stadfeld, P.C., the Managing Director for Major, Lindsey & Africa, LLC, and an associate at both Todd & Weld and Rackemann, Sawyer & Brewster.
 He then went on to open his own solo practice.
 He has been an adjunct professor at Suffolk University Law School since 1999, where he teaches courses in Professional Responsibility, Evidence and Trial Advocacy.
 He also teaches trial advocacy at the University of Massachusetts School of Law.

 State judicial career

 Boston Municipal Court service

 He was nominated by Governor Deval Patrick to the Boston Municipal Court in 2013.
 He presided over the Dorchester Drug Court from 2014 to 2018.